Burton L. Visotzky

 BA, University of Illinois; EdM, Harvard University; MA, Rabbinical Ordination, PhD, and DHL (hon.), The Jewish Theological Seminary; Life Member, Clare Hall, University of Cambridge

-Professor Visotzky holds an EdM from Harvard University; and has been visiting faculty at Oxford; Cambridge; and Princeton Universities; and at the Russian State University of the Humanities in Moscow (1994, ‘96, ‘06).
-He served as Master Visiting Professor of Jewish Studies at the Pontifical Gregorian University in Rome, where he met Pope Benedict in 2007, and returned to teach there in Spring 2022.
-In 2014, Professor Visotzky served as Distinguished Visiting Professor at the Pontifical University of St. Thomas Aquinas (the Angelicum) in Rome, where he met Pope Francis.
+Rabbi Visotzky holds an EdM from Harvard University and has been visiting faculty at Oxford, Cambridge, and Princeton Universities; and the Russian State University of the Humanities in Moscow.
+He served as Master Visiting Professor of Jewish Studies at the Pontifical Gregorian University in Rome, where he met Pope Benedict in 2007, and taught there again in 2022.
+In 2014, Visotzky served as Distinguished Visiting Professor at the Pontifical University of St. Thomas Aquinas (the Angelicum) in Rome, where he met Pope Francis.
 He has been adjunct faculty at Union Theological Seminary since 1980.

-Professor Visotzky has published in America, Europe, and Israel.
+Rabbi Visotzky has published in America, Europe, and Israel.
 He is the author of 10 books, editor of seven other volumes, and has authored over 125 articles and reviews.
-His book, Aphrodite and the Rabbis: How the Jews Adapted Roman Culture to Create Judaism as We Know It, was published in 2016.
-He co-edited the three-volume, 1,000-page compendium, Judaism: I. History, II.
+His book APHRODITE AND THE RABBIS: How the Jews adapted Roman Culture to Create Judaism as We Know It was published in 2016.
+More recently, Visotzky served as co-editor of THE CHANGING FACE OF THE AMERICAN JEWISH FAMILY (JTS Press, 2018).
+He then co-edited a three-volume, 1,000-page compendium, JUDAISM: I. History, II.
 Literature, III.
-Culture and Modernity, published in 2020-21 by Kohlhammer, as part of their distinguished series: The Religions of Humanity.
-Visotzky is currently writing for and editing a special issue of The Journal of the Bible and Its Reception, on Midrash (expected 2022).
+Culture (Kohlhammer, 2021) as part of the distinguished series The Religions of Humanity.
+Visotzky most recently wrote for and edited a special issue of The Journal of the Bible and Its Reception, on Midrash, published in late 2022.

 Grants, Fellowships, and Awards